Martonai/Project-Skidrow/First Project/docs/system plan.md

 # System plan
+The plan of this system is, the user easily keep track of their tasks and don’t forget to do it.
+All in a transparent interface that does not pose any problems in managing the system.

 ## System purpose
 The goal of this system is, to provides an up-to-date application, for the users, and thanks to, they can trace their tasks.